David-Tamrazov/Rageface/README.txt

 Introducing RageFace: Your personal media aggregate site.
 RageFace aggregates random media from both www.giphy.com and www.reddit.com and allows the user to personalize their own playlists-like "RageFlow".
 RageFlow is fully reorder-able, allowing easy user customization.
 Click RageFace to watch your RageFlow!
 Click Save to account to save your flow to your user account.
 Enjoy!

+NOTE: RageFace is a work in progress but will be coming soon!

 Download: https://github.com/David-Tamrazov/Rageface